SalihAlwassiti/Git-Event-Data-Pipeline/README.md

 All transformations were designed to support incremental updates to ensure scalability and efficiency.

+Note: While I designed the core pipeline logic and data transformations, I utilized the Databricks AI Assistant to refine the Spark execution plans and implement incremental updates.

 ## Visualization

 Tableau was considered, but instead Databricks native dashboards were used for simplicity and integration.